buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 {{xtabulate5 IM_pipe}}

-***Cable:*** *When the \<Pipe> represents a cable, start and end coordinates are defined, elevation type shall be given as one of the elevTypes illustrated for circular pipes.* Also, cable-specific properties in separate "IM_cable" extension:
+***Cable:*** *When the \<Pipe> represents a cable, and its start and end coordinates are defined, elevation type shall be given as one of the elevTypes illustrated for circular pipes.* Also, cable-specific properties in separate "IM_cable" extension:

  {{xtabulate5 IM_cable}}